adazzle/react-data-grid/docs/examples/custom-editors.md

 Guide
 -----
 ### Creating a custom editor
-ReactDataGrid can be customised with custom cell editors to provide a richer editing experience depending on what sort of data is being edited.
+ReactDataGrid can be customized with custom cell editors to provide a richer editing experience depending on what sort of data is being edited.
 For example, if a column is displaying a range of values between 0 and 100 you could provide it with a slider editor to provide a better experience for choosing the right number.

 Or you could create an editor that takes in the composite values of two or more columns, allowing them to be updated from the same editor.
 Think for example if you had separate columns representing date and time.
 It could be possible for both columns to open a calendar editor that easily allows you to set both the date and time from one control.

 The pluggable nature of ReactDataGrid can work really well with third party components.
 All that is needed is to provide the interface between the Grid and the external component.
-Below, we will show how to leverage a third party React component called [React Color](https://casesandberg.github.io/react-color/) to create a ColorPickerEditor that allows to select a hexidecimal color value from and set the data of that cell.
+Below, we will show how to leverage a third party React component called [React Color](https://casesandberg.github.io/react-color/) to create a ColorPickerEditor that allows to select a hexadecimal color value from and set the data of that cell.

 ### Editor API
 A ReactDataGrid editor is a React component that needs to implement three methods, `getValue`, `getInputNode`